 The problem with shifting is that while a European gear shift is identical to ours, it’s muscle memory that we use to shift, not logic.
 And it just doesn’t feel right to pull the stick closer to your body to shift into high gear.
 So you set out, toodling safely along down the road, concentrating on logic when you shift.
 So far, so good.

 But some of us just can’t concentrate on two things at once.
 See, two other things that are on the opposite side are stop signs and traffic lights.
 And when someone stopped for a red light and the Irish driver behind her honked because it was the other lane’s red light and she should have been going instead of stopping, she got flustered and somehow kept putting the car in 5th gear instead of 1st.
 Which made the Irish driver honk again, which made her more flustered.
 We won’t mention who that was.
-Should any questions arise, consult Houston auto accident lawyer.
+Should any questions arise, consult Houston auto accident lawyer or Traffic lawyers perth to find the best ways to deal with your traffic related problem.
+As their lawyers offer quick representation and the best assistance, thus you can assure that they will get you the justice you deserve.

 On the other hand, some people are spatially challenged.
 Muscle memory only goes so far, and doesn’t seem to translate to mirror-image distances.
 Someone’s husband couldn’t shift from 3rd to 4th without landing back in 2nd, or grinding gears horribly.
 Which someone never cringed at, of course.